 The grain yield from each plot was recorded as kg plot-1 and converted to kg ha-1.
-The moisture content of the grain was maintained at 14 percent moisture content by oven drying at 800C.
+The moisture content of the grain was maintained at 14 percent by oven drying at 800C.
 The grain yields for the plants removed for sampling purposes from each plot were computed based on the number of hills and added to the harvested yields of their respective plots.
 The efficiency is the maximum economic yield produced per unit of nitrogen applied, absorbed and utilized by the plant was calculated as agronomic efficiency, physiological efficiency, apparent recovery efficiency and utilization efficiency.

 The incremental efficiency of applied N is often called as agronomic efficiency and computed as